bipulc/Social-Data-Aggregator/README.md

 ![Data Collection](https://github.com/bipulc/sentiment_analysis/blob/master/DataCollection_twitter_fb.jpg)

 ## Analytics
 To analyse data in real-time, I will be using Spark.
-Detail analysis of component required as well as algorithm for analytics in pending.
+Detailed analysis of component required as well as algorithm for analytics in pending.
 I may use an out of box analytics service available on Oracle or Google Cloud Platform.
 Detail TBD.

 ## User Interface
 There will be two distince user interface.